About Colin

 I am regularly asked if I have expertise in the area of law in which the dispute has arisen.
 In the great majority of cases I do not need specialist expertise – the parties have their own experts and I do not make decisions.
 My personal skills lie in building trust and encouraging parties to listen to each other.
 That is often the key to moving towards an agreement.

-Because the process is voluntary any party is free to withdraw from the Mediation at any stage.
-It is likely that I will try to persuade that party to remain unless I conclude that further mediation is unlikely to result in an agreement or further progress towards an agreement.
+Because the process is voluntary you are free to withdraw from the mediation at any stage, as is your opponent.
+It is likely that I will try to persuade you and/or the other party to remain unless I conclude that further mediation is unlikely to result in an agreement or further progress towards an agreement.

 Request a Mediation Session